doughphunghus/7d2dModlets/README.md

 Khelldon-StarterCrate - BROKEN for a18.
 Causes game load to hang

 !!
 The rest have not been tested yet !!!!
+Khelldon-aGulliversTravels - Not tested for a18

+Khelldon-BadCompanyUMAZeds - Not tested for a18

+Khelldon-BiggerBuckAndDoe - Not tested for a18

+Khelldon-BiggerChickenAndBunny - Not tested for a18

+Khelldon-ComplexCobble - Not tested for a18

+Khelldon-CustomMenu - Not tested for a18

+Khelldon-GetFramed - Not tested for a18

+Khelldon-GetGreener - Not tested for a18

+Khelldon-GetNailed - Not tested for a18

+Khelldon-GetPiggy - Not tested for a18

+Khelldon-GetTheHerp - Not tested for a18

+zzz-Khelldon-GetBenched - Not tested for a18

 #### Doughphunghus's fork - General updates:
 Mods were originally written for a17, updated them for a18, mostly by: